rev-net/memo/pitch.md

 RRG will achieve its mission in three ways: build and market a great [revnet.app](https://revnet.app) – the trusted web link to browse and participate in revnets through, building dev tools that make revnets easier to integrate within financial and white labeled applications, and accelerating new revnets in dynamic ways.

 While doing so, RRG will accumulate $REV. The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
 RRG receives a portion of both $REV issuance and buybacks as the fees come in.
-More on this [below](#rev).

 RRG will also have leverage to charge fees when facilitating access to revnets for traditional institutions.

 ### Structure

 RRG is an LLC owned by Jango, Filip, Aeolian, KMac, and Rob.
-RRG is a [$REV](#rev) token holder alongside other holders.
+RRG is a $REV token holder alongside other holders.

 ### Onchain management